Skip to main content

 The Whiting Foundation announced yesterday (Tuesday) a new cohort of seven Whiting Public Engagement Fellowships, including Rignall’s, to showcase how the humanities enrich our lives.

 In a written statement, Whiting Foundation leaders declared, “Never before has an understanding of history, philosophy, literature, and culture been so important.
-The humanities — too often underappreciated outside of academia — bring to bear careful inquiry and deep context, and help us absorb the
+The humanities — too often underappreciated outside of academia — bring to bear careful inquiry and deep context, and help us absorb the news

 By Tony Neely